GfSE/SpecIF/documentation/03_SpecIF_Roles_and_Permissions.md

 - The assignment of permissions to resource instances with their properties works similarly to the statements.
 - However, there is another permissionTarget, namely a node in a hierarchy pointing to a resource.
 - In case of resources, permissions must be granted not only by class, but also by node.
-- A node has the same permission as the resource pointed at: If you can delete a resource, you can alse delete the node and vice versa.
+- A node has the same permission as the resource pointed at: If you can delete a resource, you can alse delete the node.
-- By denying a permission to read for one branch and granting it to another, the user may see the recources only in that branch
+- By denying a permission to read for one branch in a hierachy and granting it to another, the user may see the recources only in that branch
 ... provided that the resource is allowed to be read by its classes.
-So it is possible to limit the access rights to a resource depending on the position of its referencing node in the hierarchy branch.
+So it is possible to limit the access rights to a resource depending on the position of its referencing node in the hierarchy.
 - To simplify the permission management, the default permission by hierarchy tree is 'true', so a permission must be explitly denied.
 - The permissions by hierarchy are also inherited from higher levels: A denial to update applied to a node also apply to all